 Warmth is important, but over-familiarity in the form of careless jargon and “inside jokes” is generally off-putting.
 Cover letters are important vehicles for conveying attitude, preferably of respect, positivity, responsibility, and willingness to collaborate.

 Strengths and skills uniquely important to the hiring company and for the specific job must be highlighted, but not if they can’t or won’t be backed up by references.

 Here’s my version of the same cover letter:

-I’ve attached my resume for the Technical Business Analyst position recently advertised on Monster.com.
-I’ve spoken with Jane Doe at your company and am certain that my technical skills, consulting experience, and business decision-making skills would make me an excellent fit for this position.
-I would love the opportunity to share more about my qualifications in a personal interview.
+Please consider me for the Technical Business Analyst position recently advertised on Monster.com.
+My resume is attached.
+Based on my conversations with Jane Doe at your company, I am certain that my coding and business analysis skills make me an excellent fit for this position.
+I would be thrilled to share more about my qualifications in a personal interview.

 As a developer in multiple languages and on many platforms, I deliver high quality, clean, working code, quickly and accurately.
 I’m also comfortable with structured code, databases, OO programming, and “specialty” languages in workflow or business rules systems.

-Thank you for reviewing my credentials and for considering me for this position.
 Your company’s focus on sustainability is particularly exciting to me.
-I’d enjoy talking with you more about how I can contribute as a member of your team.
+I’d enjoy talking with you more about my fit for this position as well as for your company.
 You can reach me at 555-555-5555 to schedule an interview.